olibre/GreatTips/team/bloatware-technical-debt.md

 ===============

 * Any change not impacting the delivery must be guaranteed by producing same binaries
-* Any change not impacting the behaviour must be guaranteed by passing all non-regression tests
+* Any change not impacting the behavior must be guaranteed by passing all non-regression tests
 * Any change improving performance must be guaranteed by benchmark

 Therefore, before any change, implement combined "safety belt and shoulder harness" *(ceinture et bretelles)*.

-As these verifications have to be reproductible, script the building and comparison processes.
+As these verifications have to be reproducible, script the building and comparison processes.

 Artifact Repository
 ===================

 * Reduce Git repo size
-* Identify unneccessary binary files and rewrite history
+* Identify unnecessary binary files and rewrite history
 * Use [git-annex](https://en.wikipedia.org/wiki/Git-annex) feature [available since GitLab 7.8](https://about.gitlab.com/2015/02/17/gitlab-annex-solves-the-problem-of-versioning-large-binaries-with-git/) Enterprise Edition (February 2015)
 * Use artifact repository (see https://en.wikipedia.org/wiki/Software_repository)
     * Artifactory